Skip to content

 // CREATE UNIQUE INDEX uidx_users_email ON users (email)

-t.index(name, indexName?)
+t.index(columns, indexName?)

 Creates a CREATE INDEX statement after the table definition.
 Auto-names as idx_<table>_<col>.
+Use for composite indexes or when you need a custom index name.
+For single-column indexes, you can also use the chainable .index() modifier.

 ts